laothomas01/RogueGameJam/README.md

   (this is temporary)
   Sweet Tooth
 # Game Description
-  Wake up with no knowledge of an apocalypse that has happened.
-We are approached by someone screaming and his head is replaced by a lollipop.
-A newspaper is picked up and fills the main character in on how a machine gone haywire in New York has turned the world into a land of horrific sugary madness.
+  Wake up with no knowledge of an apocalypse that has happened in a laboratory.
+We are approached by candy scientist (boths studies and is made of candy).
+The scientist informs the main character in on how a machine has gone haywire in thehighest level of the lab and has turned the world into a land of horrific sugary madness.
 Lots of sugar will be spilled and lots of candy pieces will be broken.
+Eat, shoot, and eat some more.